-Representative means a person who is engaged or requested to represent a Member under investigation or before a Tribunal.
+Representative means a person who is engaged or requested to represent a Member or a Member Firm under investigation or before a Tribunal.

-Proposed Settlement Agreement means a formal document agreed by Executive Counsel and the Member detailing:
+Proposed Settlement Agreement means a formal document agreed by Executive Counsel and the Member or Member Firm detailing:

-- (i) the particulars of fact and act or acts of misconduct admitted by the Member; and - (ii) the sanction or sanctions and the reasons therefore; and - (iii) any costs that the Member will pay to the FRC towards the cost of the investigation, and/or settlement negotiations and/or disciplinary proceedings.
+- (i) the particulars of fact and act or acts of misconduct admitted by the Member or Member Firm; and - (ii) the sanction or sanctions and the reasons therefore; and - (iii) any costs that the Member or Member Firm will pay to the FRC towards the cost of the investigation, and/or settlement negotiations and/or disciplinary proceedings.

-Settlement Agreement means a Proposed Settlement Agreement which has been approved by the person appointed in accordance with the provisions of paragraph 7(4) or by the Tribunal in accordance with paragraph 7(5), as the case may be.
+Settlement Agreement means a Proposed Settlement Agreement which has been approved by the person appointed in accordance with the provisions of paragraph 7(4), or by the Tribunal in accordance with paragraph 7(5), as the case may be.